yournextstore/new.store/docs/new-store-prd.md

    - Upon clicking "Generate," the AI agent processes the input and generates a JSON object defining the store's structure, content, and theme.

 3. **Store Creation:**
-   - The JSON is sent to YourNextStore's API, which returns either an error (if invalid) or a domain name for the created store.
+   - The JSON is sent to Your Next Store's API, which returns either an error (if invalid) or a domain name for the created store.

 4. **Preview:**
    - The store is displayed in an iframe on the right side of the screen, with the user's prompt visible on the left for reference.